Best Text-to-Speech Chrome Extensions in 2026

 Key Facts About TTS Chrome Extensions

-Text-to-speech Chrome extensions let you listen to any web page or PDF without leaving your browser.
+Text-to-speech Chrome extensions let you listen to any web page without leaving your browser.
 They vary significantly in highlighting quality, speed control, voice naturalness, and privacy practices.

 The Chrome Web Store has dozens of TTS extensions with ratings ranging from 3.2 to 4.8 stars.
 The most-reviewed options (Speechify, Read Aloud, and Alexandria) collectively have tens of thousands of reviews.